 IEEE 802 greatly values our Liaison Statement exchanges with 3GPP RAN over the last few years.
 These exchanges have promoted better understanding by all stakeholders of likely LAA/802.11 coexistence characteristics, and have led to some important refinements in the LAA specification.
 They are also likely to influence aspects of the developing 802.11ax standard.

-However, IEEE 802 remains disappointed that 3GPP RAN1 has declined to:
+However, IEEE 802 notes that 3GPP RAN1 has declined to agree to IEEE 802’s suggestions to:

 Lower LAA’s ED threshold in either LAA Release 13 or LAA Release 14 based on evidence provided by IEEE 802